 However, for this implant procedure to work, there must be enough bone in the jaw.
 The bone has to be strong enough to hold and support the implant.
 If there is not enough bone, it may need to be added with a procedure called bone grafting.
 In addition, natural teeth and supporting tissues near where the implant will be placed must be in good health.

 Traditional approaches to restoring a full arch of teeth usually involved six or more dental implants and as many as 18 months of treatment.
 This approach typically requires a patient would often be without any teeth or with ill-fitting temporary dentures for more than a year.

 This is not true with Dr. Patel and our team.
 There are new and better techniques.
 You may have seen or investigated a few of the these new techniques which are promoted under such brand names as: “All-on-Four®”, Clear Choice®, “Teeth In A Day“, “Teeth in an Hour“, “Dental Implants in One Day“, “Teeth In One Day“, “Teeth In One Visit“, and many other one-day implant treatment offerings of a full arch of replacement teeth.

 The doctors at Hidden Valley Dental Group offer a wide range of dental implants solutions, including the popular All-on-4 implant procedure.

 How Do I Get Started?

-Start with a Free Consultation with Dr. Patel.
+Start with a Free Consultation with our team.
 At this consultation, we will create a customized treatment plan just for you.
 You’ll learn exactly how much the procedure will cost without having to worry about any surprise fees.
 And remember: a free consultation is a conversation.
 It’s not a commitment.
 You have nothing to lose and a beautiful smile to gain.